 Which is better, organic or conservation?
 That all depends on where you're coming from.
 If ingesting chemicals from your food is your primary concern, you might prefer organic-farming methods.
 If you're more interested in long-term soil conservation, perhaps you should be on the lookout for a green "Conservation Grown" label.
 You may soon find it right alongside the "Organic" label.

 Whether CA wins the grocery-store green label or not, the eco-friendly farming battle is on.
 The most likely outcome is a wash [source: Saikat] -- in the end, organic may be most suitable for one location, and conservation for another.
 It all comes down to choosing the right set of practices for a given geographic area and the practical limitations faced by farmers working that land.

-For more information about conservation agriculture, organic farming and related topics, take a look at the links on the next page.
+For more information about conservation agriculture, organic farming and related topics, take a look at the links below.

 - Conservation Agriculture.
 Food and Agriculture Organization of the United Nations.
 2006.http://www.fao.org/Ag/magazine/0110sp.htm

 - Frequently asked questions about organic food and farming.
 Organic Farming Resource Foundation.http://ofrf.org/resources/organicfaqs.html

 - Saikat.
 "The Battle for the Green Label - Organic Farming Versus Conservation Agriculture."
 AboutMyPlanet.
 Aug.
 25, 2008.http://www.aboutmyplanet.com/green-news/battle-green-label/